juanino/drybot/README.md

 Alerts are sent by hitting a url webhook at IFTTT,
 "if webhook then send a push notification from ifttt app".

+# Install
+- Copy config.h.sample to config.h
+- Set wifi and other details in config.h

 # demo
 [Youtube Demo](https://youtu.be/TYNeofcWZgk)